453483289/CDQR/README.md

 * `-h` , `--help` — Show this help message and exit.
 * `-p [parser]` , `--parser [parser]` — Choose parser to use.
 If nothing is chosen then `win` is used.
-* `--hash` — Hash all the files as part of the processing of the image.
+* `--hash` — Do not hash all the files as part of the processing of the image.
 * `--max_cpu` — Use the same number of workers as cpu cores
 * `--export` — Creates gzipped, line delimited json export file
+* `--elk [ELK]` — Outputs to elasticsearch database stored on localhost (127.0.0.1)
+* `-z` — Indicates the input file is a zip file and needs to be decompressed
 * `-v : --version` — Show version